Volume V, Issue 9

-Editor’s Note: Featured below are some excerpts from an essay from Rabindranath Tagore’s book titled Sādhanā: The Realisation of Life.
+Editor’s Note: In our Book of the Month we feature some excerpts from an essay from Rabindranath Tagore’s book titled Sādhanā: The Realisation of Life.
 The book, as Tagore writes in the preface, presents in a connected form many of the ideas culled from his Bengali discourses that he often gave to his students in Bolpur in Bengal.

 These excerpts are followed by the English translation of a beautiful poem by Tagore who penned it in Bangla.
 Titled Purnima, it speaks of the poet’s deep realisation of beauty on a full-moon night.
 The translation is done by Narendra Murty.